 Eating a healthy diet has been shown to improve energy levels and help maintain weight, but new studies have shown that it might even improve overall brain health.
 A recent study conducted in Manhattan, New York, found that eating a Mediterranean-style diet was shown to reduce damage to the small blood vessels in the brain.

-“It is important to eat a healthy diet, which includes foods low in saturated and trans fat, cholesterol, sodium and added sugars, and foods high in whole grain fiber, lean protein, and a variety of fruits and vegetables,” says Mary Kalafut, MD, a neurologist at Scripps Clinic in San Diego.
+“It is important to eat a healthy diet, which includes foods low in saturated and trans fat, cholesterol, sodium and added sugars, and foods high in whole grain fiber, lean protein, and a variety of fruits and vegetables,” says Mary Kalafut, MD, a neurologist at Scripps Clinic.
 “This allows the body to be able to make new cells and create the energy needed to function well and fight diseases.”

 A Mediterranean diet includes these principals for eating, basing meals off of the traditional cuisine from the countries boarding the Mediterranean Sea including Greece, Spain, Italy and France.
 It emphasizes eating few meats, cheeses and sugars and focuses on fruits, vegetables, whole grains and fish.

 Many healthy eating plans center on reducing fat intake to fewer than 35 percent of total daily calories.
 What makes a Mediterranean-style diet unique is its emphasis on eating “good fats,” allowing for 35 to 40 percent of daily calories to come from the right types of fat.

 There are four major types of dietary fats, and while they are all the same in terms of calories, some fats provide added health benefits while others contribute to cholesterol production.

 “The bad fats are trans and saturated fats,” says Dr. Kalafut.
 “These fats raise the LDL or bad cholesterol and contribute to heart disease, stroke and a variety of other health problems.”